 "An actionable way of making the shift in your mindset is beginning to set performance objectives going into training and games.
 Give yourself targets (that are part of the process) to focus on."

-The second mindset shift you can use to overcome fear of failure tackles the understanding that right now, you see failure as something negative.
-Between the two mindsets, this one is most definitely the more difficult to adopt.
+The second mindset shift you can use to overcome fear of failure in sports tackles the understanding that right now, you see failure as something negative.
+Between the two mindsets, this one is definitely the more difficult to adopt.

 Beginning to focus more on the process takes setting objectives and focusing on them.
 Yes, there is discipline needed to keep your attention fixed on those objectives, but not nearly as much discipline which is required for this second mindset.

 With that being said, once you make the switch, this frame of thought completely frees you from the need to any longer see failure as something to fear.